-SoCalGas's journey of developing its SMS began more than a decade ago when it first implemented a management system related to safety and environmental compliance, the Environmental & Safety Compliance Management Program (ESCMP).
+SoCalGas' journey of developing its SMS began more than a decade ago when it first implemented a management system related to safety and environmental compliance, the Environmental & Safety Compliance Management Program (ESCMP).
 ESCMP is conceptually based on the International Standards Organization (ISO) 14001 Environmental Management Systems standard and includes safety components that are unique to SoCalGas.
-SoCalGas's integrity management programs are another form of SMS that were instituted to manage and enhance the integrity of our pipeline system.
+SoCalGas' integrity management programs are another element of SMS that were instituted to manage and enhance the integrity of our pipeline system.

 These programs have been refined, improved, matured and are in place companywide.
-SoCalGas has leveraged this knowledge and experience to create its SMS to further enhance our safe operations, strengthen our safety culture, and improve our safety performance associated with employees, contractors, infrastructure assets, operations and activities.
+SoCalGas has leveraged this knowledge and experience to create its SMS to further enhance safe operations, strengthen our safety culture, and improve our safety performance toward the goal of reducing risk to the public, our personnel, and our system and our overarching goal of zero safety incidents.